circleci/circleci-docs/jekyll/_cci2/executor-types.md

     - `gcr.io/google-containers/busybox@sha256:4bdd623e848417d9612...`

 ### Multiple Images
 It’s also possible to specify multiple images.
 When you do this, all containers will run in a common network.
-Every exposed port will be available on `localhost` from a [main container]( {{ site.baseurl }}/2.0/glossary#main-container).
+Every exposed port will be available on `localhost` from a [primary container]( {{ site.baseurl }}/2.0/glossary#primary-container).

 ```YAML
 jobs: